tj28/tinypilot-arm64/README.md

 chmod 775 /etc/pip.conf
 echo -e "[global]\nextra-index-url=https://www.piwheels.org/simple\n" > /etc/pip.conf
 ```
 4. Download the `ustreamer` tarball in this repo.
-This `.deb` was created via the `install from source` script in the TinyPilot main repo, after modifying the target architecture to be `arm64` rather than `armhf` or `arm/v7` in the source files.
+The `.deb` files included in this repo just for reference/troubleshooting; they were created via the `install from source` script in the TinyPilot main repo, after modifying the target architecture to be `arm64` rather than `armhf` or `arm/v7` in the source files.
 I then used `alien` to convert it to a tarball.
 5. Extract & merge the output folders with your root directory `/`.
 The `install` folder does not have to be merged.
 I suggest using `rsync -a`
 6. Run `doinst.sh` in the `install` folder.
 If any errors appear, remediate accordingly.
 7. Repeat the same process with the `tinypilot` tarball.